tomjoht/learnapidoc/_docs/documenting_api_endpoints/docapis_doc_parameters.md

 ### Data types for parameters {#data_types_parameters}

 APIs may not process the parameter correctly if it's the wrong data type or wrong format.
-Listing the data type is usually a good idea with all parameter types but is especially true for request body parameters, since these are typically formatted in JSON.
+Listing the data type is usually a good idea with all parameter types but is especially true for request bodies, since these are typically formatted in JSON.

 These data types are the most common with REST APIs: